Use Ambari Hive View with Hadoop in HDInsight

 Ambari has many capabilities that are not discussed in this document.
 For more information, see Manage HDInsight clusters by using the Ambari Web UI.

 - A Linux-based HDInsight cluster.
-For information on creating cluster, see Get started with Linux-based HDInsight.
+For information on creating clusters, see Get started using Hadoop in HDInsight.

-The steps in this document require an HDInsight cluster that uses Linux.
-Linux is the only operating system used on HDInsight version 3.4 or greater.
+The steps in this document require an Azure HDInsight cluster that uses Linux.
+Linux is the only operating system used on HDInsight version 3.4 or later.
 For more information, see HDInsight retirement on Windows.

-You can Ambari Views from the Azure portal; select your HDInsight cluster and then select Ambari Views from the Quick Links section.
+You can open Ambari Views from the Azure portal.
+Select your HDInsight cluster, and then select Ambari Views from the Quick Links section.

-From the list of views, select the Hive View.
+From the list of views, select Hive View.

-When accessing Ambari, you are prompted to authenticate to the site.
+When you're accessing Ambari, you're prompted to authenticate to the site.
 Enter the admin (default

-admin) account name and password you used when creating the cluster.
+admin) account name and password that you used when you created the cluster.